 With higher X-ray flux and reduced detector noise, integration times can now be shortened to approximately 1 millisecond, with frame rates exceeding 100 Hz.
 This reduction in integration time has two major implications for positioning requirements.
-Firstly, for a given spatial sampling ("pixel size"), faster integration necessitates proportionally higher
+Firstly, for a given spatial sampling ("pixel size"), faster integration necessitates proportionally higher scanning velocities.
+Secondly, the shorter integration times make the measurements more susceptible to high-frequency vibrations.
+Therefore, not only the sample position must be stable against long-term drifts, but it must also be actively controlled to minimize vibrations, especially during dynamic fly-scan acquisitions.

 Figure 1.9: Evolution of the measured spot size for different hard X-ray focusing elements.
-Adapated from [10]
+Adapated from [9]